SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 2. Call assignSeqrId to assign the SEQR ID currently in use by the cash register.

 ### 3. Add SEQR as payment in your POS
+This section describes how to set up the POS for SEQR payment from a cashier's perspective.
+Refer also to First SEQR payment, which shows how to implement the code with sample flow.

 SEQR must be added as a new payment method.
 SEQR payment is enabled when an active receipt has started and the amount to pay is greater than zero.